MATSUSHIMA HYÔTARÔ

 You need a Japanese Language Kit installed within your system in order to be able to read the characters

-7th lunar month of 1762: he takes part as an assistant playwright in the production of Namiki Shôzô I's drama "Shippei Tarô Kaidanki", which is staged at the Kado no Shibai.
+7th lunar month of 1762: he took part as an assistant playwright in the production of Namiki Shôzô I's drama "Shippei Tarô Kaidanki", which was staged at the Kado no Shibai.

 Comments: